 Local anesthetic

-Depending on which tooth they're working on, you may either feel numbness in just that one area or that whole portion of your jaw.
+Depending on which tooth they are working on, you may either feel numbness in just that one area or that whole portion of your jaw.
 For example, if you have a mandibular (lower) right molar worked on, your dentist will probably have to use an injection that will numb the entire lower right portion of the jaw.

 Discomfort and sensitivity

-It's common to have slight discomfort and sensitivity after the filling is placed.
+It is common to have slight discomfort and sensitivity after the filling is placed.
 The nerve of your tooth is very close to the enamel and dentin and will often be aggravated after having treatment.
 You may feel a sharp zing when eating for the first week.

 Gum tissue recovery

 Your gum tissue could also be somewhat tender after the filling is placed.
 This largely depends on where the filling was.
 Fillings that are close to the gum line or between the teeth often provoke more gum tissue tenderness.
 Gum tissue heals very quickly, so this will only last for one or two days.
-You can use a warm salt water rinse to promote faster healing.
+You can use a warm saltwater rinse to promote faster healing.

 Tips for eating after a dental filling